 Listening to your customers’ contributions can help you understand what’s important to them.
 Big businesses pay tens of thousands of dollars on market research to uncover that kind of information, then it’s processed and disseminated through different teams (sales, marketing, product development, distribution) and then eventually a change might be made.

-There’s a trick, though: you can’t be everything to everyone, so consider each piece of feedback carefully: use these questions:
+There’s a trick, though: you can’t be everything to everyone, so consider each piece of feedback carefully.
+I advise my business coaching clients to use these questions:

 - Does this contribute to improving our core offering?